BernardBurke/BernardBurke.github.io/_posts/2022-02-18-investments-and-perpetual-motion.md

 It's a bit of a Leap for me to jump from "this system looks entirely broken and unsustainable" through to Acceptance.

 This is the duality I live in these days.
+Nevertheless...

 None of this makes me keen to become an Investor in the stock market sense.